Stergios-Konstantinidis/Improving-Access-to-Vast-Historical-Archives-with-Large-Language-Models/README.md

 ## Project Description
 We use LLMs for Cultural Digital Archives.
-We use the LLMs to correct OCR errors (remove noise) and for RAG purposes.
-Our results show that LLMs and improve OCR (WER & CER metrics), and read to improved information retrieval compared to the non-noise-cleaned versions of the digital archives.
+We employ LLMs to correct OCR errors (remove noise) and for RAG (search) purposes.
+Our results show that LLMs and improve OCR (WER & CER metrics), and lead to improved information retrieval compared to the raw (non-cleaned) OCR versions of the digital archives.

 <img width="528" height="334" alt="image" src="https://github.com/user-attachments/assets/540be5c1-7836-4226-99d5-776d690ce222" />